 Together with this document, we are also sending you a notice of the special meeting and a form of proxy that is solicited by the Sterling board of directors.
-The special meeting will be held on [ ], at [ ] EST, at [ ], subject to any adjournments or postponements.
+The special meeting will be held on March 26, 2008, at 10:30 a.m., EST, at Liberty Place Conference Center, 313 West Liberty Street, Lancaster, PA 17603, subject to any adjournments or postponements.